 Please refer to the fee tab on the respective programme pages for fee details.

-Yes, the University will release sample papers at a later date.
+Yes, the University will release sample questions at a later date.

 We do not offer rolling admissions to the PhD programme.
 New students are admitted once a year, to begin studying at the start of the Academic Year in July.